This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 IRRITABLE BOWEL SYNDROME

 Irritable Bowel Syndrome (IBS) occurs when the body’s GI Tract isn’t working properly.
-According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), IBS is considered a disorder marked by bloating, alternating diarrhea and constipation, abdominal pain, and flatulence.[2]
+According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), IBS is a disorder marked by bloating, alternating diarrhea and constipation, abdominal pain, and flatulence.[3]

 MALNUTRITION